orestespap/bitcoin-blockchain-converter/README.md

 - Open up a terminal, cd into the repository and then cd into the /src directory
 - Execute inputs.py to selct the desired outputs (i.e. clustered blockchain and graph) and provide the path to the blocks directory ("~/.bitcoin/blocks")
 - inputs.py will terminate and launch the pipeline as a deamon process (it will run in the background)
-- main.py will create a src/blockchain directory to store the desired outputs

 As mentioned in the beginning, the pipeline takes about three days to complete execution.
 During execution main.py keeps a log of the pipeline's progress at src/log.json.
+The desired outputs will be stored in the src/blockchain directory, which is created by main.py.